-Many of the Equipment items listed above are available from Cotswold Outdoor our 'Official Recommended Outdoor Retailer'.
-When you book a holiday with KE you will receive 12.5% discount voucher from Cotswold Outdoor and other retailers. >> Find out more
+Many of the Equipment items listed above are available from Cotswold Outdoor - our 'Official Recommended Outdoor Retailer'.
+When you book a holiday with KE you will receive 12.5% discount voucher from Cotswold Outdoor and other retailers.

 Land Only Information